Pelargonium sidoides

-Pelargonium sidoides is a plant native to South Africa.
+Pelargonium sidoides is a plant native to South Africa, Eswatini, and Lesotho.
 Its common names include African geranium and South African geranium.

+The current conservation status is Least Concern.

 Description

 African geranium forms a basal rosette of cordate leaves with a velvet texture and a few short trichomes on long petioles.
 Its flowers have five dark red to nearly black petals, two of which are sometimes fused.
 It is often found in flower nearly year-round.
 It prefers to grow in grasslands with rocky soils.
 It can be difficult to distinguish from Pelargonium reniforme which grows in a similar area, but tends to have more kidney-shaped leaves.

 Uses

 In cultivation in the UK, Pelargonium sidoides has received the Royal Horticultural Society's Award of Garden Merit.
 If grown as a perennial it requires protection in winter, as it does not tolerate temperatures below 5 C. It needs a sunny, sheltered position.

 A 2013 Cochrane review found limited to no evidence of benefit with Pelargonium sidoides root extract for the symptoms of acute bronchitis, the common cold and acute rhinosinusitis.
 A summary of this review found that all studies were "from the same investigator (the manufacturer) and performed in the same region (Ukraine and Russia)."

-Root extract of Pelargonium sidoides may be sold as a dietary supplement or traditional medicine under various brand names, including Umckaloabo and Zucol, but there is limited high-quality clinical evidence it provides any benefit.
+Root extract of Pelargonium sidoides may be sold as a dietary supplement or traditional medicine under various brand names, but there is no high-quality clinical evidence that it provides any therapeutic effect.